olebole/irafdoc/doc/obsutil.specfocus.rst

   This task estimates the dispersion width of spectral lines in sequences of arc spectra taken at different focus settings (or with some other parameter varied).
-The widths can be measured at different spatial and dispersion positions, called <tt>"samples"</tt>, on the detector.
+The widths can be measured at different spatial and dispersion positions, called <span style="font-family: monospace;">"samples"</span>, on the detector.
 The width estimates are recorded and displayed graphically to investigate dependencies and determine appropriate settings for the spectrograph setup.
 The task may also measure dispersion shifts when multiple spectral samples are